zauroc/notejam_FernandesM/README.md

 # Deployment notes
 Clone this repository

+Make sure you have access to an Azure subscription

+Using Visual Studio code open the cloned GitHub folder

+Type az login to login to your subscription in Azure

 Make sure terraform CLI is installed using the command:    terraform

 Initialize terraform Azure modules using the command:    terraform init